vidita30/SQL-Projects/README.md

 The dataset used has been added in the folder itself.

 # Schema
-*Created the table in SQL using command prompt and imported the contents of table*
+*Created the table in SQL using command prompt*
 ```sql
 create table netflix
     -> (